MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03.md

 5. Configure the Calendar Processing features for the Teams Room.
 Read the following description and run the cmdlet at the end:

-	- AutomateProcessing: **AutoAccept88 (Meeting organizers receive the room reservation decision directly without human intervention: free = accept; busy = decline.)
+	- AutomateProcessing: **AutoAccept** (Meeting organizers receive the room reservation decision directly without human intervention: free = accept; busy = decline.)

 	- AddOrganizerToSubject: **$false** (The meeting organizer is not added to the subject of the meeting request.)